lucpod/ticketless/lessons/07-sns-and-sqs/README.md

 As you might have learned already, anything that happens in AWS needs an explicit permission in the form of a policy.
 The same goes for queues!

-In order to receive a message from some resource a queue need to have a policy that explicitly authorises that.
+In order to receive a message from some resource a queue need to have a policy that explicitly authorizes that.

 So, let's create this `QueuePolicy` in the resource block of our `template.yaml`: